Batman123n/Office-installation-script/How to compile.md

  - "C++ GUI Installers" and build it.
 # Compiling with g++ compiler or compiler of your choice.
  - On command line you need to manually install c++ compiler and compile it yourself.
- - With g++ you use something like this: g++ DarioInstallsOffice.cpp -o DarioInstallsOffice.exe -lgdi32 -luser32 -lshell32 -lwininet -mwindows
+ - With g++ you use something like this: g++ dario.cpp -o dario.exe -static -static-libgcc -static-libstdc++ -lgdi32 -luser32 -lshell32 -lwininet -mwindows

  - You need to install GCC to compile it this way.

  I recomend using g++ which is part of GCC.